racket/rhombus/rhombus/0000-rhombus.md

 // flip_ints(Posn("a", 2))  // would be a run-time error
 ```

-Finally, a structure-type name like `Posn` can also work in binding
+Finally, a class name like `Posn` can also work in binding
 positions as a pattern-matching form.
 Here’s a implementation of
 `flip` that uses pattern matching for its argument: